 Does your cat’s bowl make a difference?

 A basic requirement for all cats is a regular supply of fresh water.
-If you cat does not appear to be drinking any water, consider changing the bowl to a low-sided ceramic or stainless steel one.
-A little experimentation is sometimes needed since some cats can be put off by reflections or a bowl which irritates their whiskers.
-Play around with the bowl’s location too including the height of the bowl off the ground.
+If you cat does not appear to be drinking any water, consider changing the cat bowl to a low-sided ceramic cat bowl or a stainless steel cat bowl .
+A little experimentation is sometimes needed since some cats can be put off by reflections or a cat bowl which irritates their whiskers.
+Play around with the cat bowl’s location too including the height of the cat bowl off the ground.
 Most cats feel more relaxed if they can observe their surroundings and this may calm them enough to drink.
-If you live with more than one cat it may also be necessary to lay out additional bowls of water to ensure less-dominant cats are not disadvantaged by territorial disputes within the household.
+If you live with more than one cat it may also be necessary to lay out additional cat bowls of water to ensure less-dominant cats are not disadvantaged by territorial disputes within the household.

 The link between diet and hydration levels in your cat